Iran will no longer abide by nuclear deal limits | DW | 05.01.2020

 Iran will no longer abide by any of the limits set out in the 2015 nuclear deal, Iranian state TV said on Sunday.

-It will continue to cooperate with the United Nations nuclear watchdog, but will take steps to distance themselves from the restrictions of the deal, according to the statement from the Iranian government.
+It will continue to cooperate with the United Nations nuclear watchdog (IAEA), but will take steps to distance themselves from the restrictions of the deal, according to the statement from the Iranian government.

 Six nations, including Germany, agreed the landmark 2015 nuclear deal.
 Iran says there is now no limit on their uranium enrichment capacity.